acg/alangrow.com/content/blog/slippery-device-names.html.md

 Follow this up with a perfunctory `update-grub`.

-Importantly, this means any config files under `/etc/` can refer to `eth0` directly, and that will continue to work even if you make an AMI and boot it on another instance type — so long as it has just one network interface.
+Importantly for portability, this means any config files under `/etc/` can refer to `eth0` directly, and that will continue to work even if you make an AMI and boot it on another instance type — so long as it has just one network interface.

 ### NVMe Disks